Last Updated on February 9, 2024 by Justin

 A backline is never complete without at least one Peavey amp!
 Take a look at the video below which demonstrates this Peavey bass amp.

 Here is another combo bass amp that is both lightweight and powerful enough for practice and gigs.
-However, the amp is made by Eden which is perhaps not as well-known of a brand in comparison to Tc Electronic or Peavey.
+However, the amp is made by Eden which is perhaps not as well-known of a brand in comparison to Fender or Peavey.

 Weight & Portability